 Participants are REQUIRED TO ATTEND ALL THREE MODULES and complete assignments in between trainings.
 Please note the dates for each module: By registering for this training, you are committing to all three dates.
-After the first training, you will be sent the link to RSVP for each module separately.

 - Well-being Tools for Practitioners Part 1- Introduction - Well-being Tools for Practitioners Part 2- Modeling - Well-being Tools for Practitioners Part 3- Life Skills for Youth